andris9/sewercide-ctf/SETUP.md

 The script will:

 1. Check for Docker installation
+2. Create `Dockerfile.deputy` if it doesn't exist
-2. Build `deputy-ubuntu:24.04` image from Dockerfile.deputy (if not already built)
+3. Build `deputy-ubuntu:24.04` image (if not already built)
-3. Prompt for Deputy registry URL (defaults to https://deputy.ee-ng-cyber.ocr.cr14.net)
+4. Prompt for Deputy registry URL (defaults to https://deputy.ee-ng-cyber.ocr.cr14.net)
-4. Prompt for your API token (input is hidden)
+5. Prompt for your API token (input is hidden)
-5. Create `~/.deputy/configuration.toml`
+6. Create `~/.deputy/configuration.toml`
-6. Create `~/.deputy/credentials.toml` with your token
+7. Create `~/.deputy/credentials.toml` with your token
-7. Create `~/.local/bin/deputy` wrapper script
+8. Create `~/.local/bin/deputy` wrapper script
-8. Test the connection
+9. Test the connection

 ## Manual Setup